 Low Risk/High Reward Model

-A low-risk model is one where there is minimal risk involved when starting up the company.
+A low-risk model is one where there is minimal risk involved in starting up the company.
 These businesses require little capital to get started, have fewer obstacles to entry than other company models, and have high-profit potential, making them an excellent alternative for people who wish to start their own business without risking everything.
-The best example of this is when a company sells its product with no upfront costs to them or its customers.
-This can be a team selling consultancy services, freelancing (selling skills), and much more.
+For example, a company may sell its product with no upfront costs to them or their customers.
+This can include selling consultancy services, freelancing (selling skills), and much more.
 This type of model works great for people who want to sell products that they think will sell well in the market with very little investment on their part.